My battle with depression: My story

 I remember perfectly the first night when I discovered there was something not “ok” with my body.
 I have lost so much weight from stressing, overthinking and being hard on myself.
 I grew up in an environment where I always felt the pressure to always prove myself.
 Prove that you will finish tertiary and graduate without getting pregnant or sick, prove that you will find a job and be independent, prove that you will support others financially even if it means that you are burdening yourself, prove that you can achieve every dream you have even if it means you are being hard on yourself and also prove that you will get the materialistic possessions even if it means you are getting yourself in debts.

 I am a very sensitive person, I am not good when it comes to dealing with pressure.
 I remember when I kept hearing words like “you will never finish school, you will get pregnant and drop out”, “you will never be successful in life, you come from a poor background and they never made it in life”, “You are a bad child and God will punish you and close your success”.
 I never knew how to handle the negative words I kept hearing almost every day of my life.
 I started setting a bar so high for myself, I remember I would be so hard on myself just to prove people wrong.
-I would try to achieve things before time, get myself in debts and make bad decisions in life just to prove people otherwise.
+I would try to achieve things before time, get myself in debts and make bad decisions in life just to prove people wrong.

 I remember waking up in the middle of the night and I couldn’t breathe, my chest was closing up, I had headaches constantly, I started losing weight rapidly, and had suicidal thoughts almost every night.
 I reached a point in my life where I did not want to live anymore, I felt like life was starting to defeat me, my thoughts were taking over my life and I didn’t know what to do except taking my life.
 As much as I never attempted to take my life, I felt the peace of just thinking about it and that is the dangerous stage of depression.